youviewtv/xcode-templates/README.md

 chmod +x xctemplates.rb
 ```

 Now you can simply run the script from your shell prompt.
-The default implementation generates templates with the Apache Software License (ASL) header.
+The default implementation generates templates with the YouView (YV) header.

 ```sh
 ./xctemplates.rb